-The questions that we ask in our Global Change Limnology Lab deal with how solar ultraviolet radiation, climate change, predation risk, and trophic interactions influence community structure in pelagic ecosystems.
+The questions that we ask in our Global Change Limnology Lab deal with how solar ultraviolet radiation, climate change, predation risk, and trophic interactions influence pelagic ecosystem structure and function.
 We view lakes as sentinels, integrators, and regulators of environmental change, with an emphasis on deciphering the most valuable sentinels of climate change.
 Projects take us all over the world from regions in the U.S. such as northeastern Pennsylvania, Alaska, Lake Tahoe, and the Beartooth Mountains, to the Canadian Rockies, Argentina, and New Zealand.
-Our questions are field based, but our approaches range from small scale laboratory experiments to the ecosystem level and involve comparative as well as experimental studies.
+Our questions are field based, but our approaches range from small scale laboratory and field experiments to the ecosystem level, and involve comparative as well as experimental studies.

 - Lakes serves as sentinels -or sensors- in the landscape, providing signals about changes in the surrounding environment.
 (Photo: Beauty Lake, MT)

 - Using buoys and sensors, we collect high frequency lake data that interface with lake ecological observatory networks.
 (Photo: Jennie Brentrup, Lake Lacawac, PA)

 - Field samples help us to better understand a lake's sentinel responses and the resulting biotic consequences.
 (Photo: Grinnell Lake, MT)